coolOrangeLabs/powerflc-samples/Sample.SyncChangeOrders (Release Candidate)/README.md

 *Note: if the Lifecycle is not present at an affected item, the workflow action cannot be executed!*

 #### Vault Attachments Folder
-This folder is used to store the attachments from a Change Order / Change task in Vault.
-The files in that folder are linked to the related Vault ECOs.
+This folder is used to store the attachments from a Change Order in Vault.
+The files in that folder are listed in the Vault ECOs "Files" tab.
 For each ECO a new subfolder with the name of the ECO will be created automatically.

 ### Field Mappings
 An "Item Field Mapping" is available to map Fusion 360 Manage CO fields with Vault ECO user defined properties (UPDs).
 Values from the **Fusion 360 Manage Item Field** column will be copied to the Vault ECO UDPs chosen in the **Vault Change Order Property** column when an ECO is created or updated in Vault.